 To ensure the best educational experience, athletic training students and preceptors must develop and maintain a professional relationship.
 Any issues with a clinical site or preceptor must be brought to the attention of the Clinical Education Coordinator immediately for remediation.
 Intimate relationships (casual or sustained) with a preceptor are not permitted.
 Any conduct deemed inappropriate may result in disciplinary action, including removal from the site.
+If there is an existing conflict or a conflict arises, please contact the Clinical Coordinator immediately.

-Clinical Rotations in the Summer and/or During Winter Break
+Clinical Rotations in the Summer and/or During Winter Break (not associated with clinical immersion classes)

-Clinical hours during the summer and/or winter breaks are optional\ but must be with a preceptor at an affiliated site.
+Clinical hours during the summer and/or winter breaks are optional but must be with a preceptor at an affiliated site.
 The Clinical Education Coordinator must approve the request to complete clinical education hours during these time periods.
-Students are not required to attend pre-season practices and/or competitions prior to the first day of classes nor are they required to attend practices and/or competitions during winter break\; however, these can be very valuable learning experiences and students are encouraged to speak with the Clinical Education Coordinator.
-Students who complete hours outside of the academic calendar must purchase additional liability insurance at their own expense.
+Students are not required to attend pre-season practices and/or competitions prior to the first day of classes nor are they required to attend practices and/or competitions during winter break; however, these can be very valuable learning experiences and students are encouraged to speak with the Clinical Education Coordinator.
+Students who complete hours outside of the academic calendar must be enrolled in a course with associated clinical hours.
+Information about course registration and requirements can be obtained from the Program Director.

 Due to insurance and liability purposes, clinical experiences outside of the academic calendar must be approved by the Clinical Education Coordinator.
-Students must make a request in writing, at least 2 weeks in advance, with signed approval from the preceptor.
+Students must make a request in writing, at least 4 weeks in advance, with signed approval from the preceptor.
 The request must include the dates, number of anticipated clinical hours, clinical assignment, and preceptor's name and signature.
-Students must record these hours via EValue within seven days.
 Please note that a request does not guarantee approval.

-\exception- if you are enrolled in a course with a clinical component during these time periods
+exception- if you are enrolled in a course with a clinical component during these time periods